Hofstede’s 6 Cultural Dimensions Examples

 Office Rules and Regulations

-3. Every Assigned work must be completed on time before leaving the office.
+3. Every assigned work must be completed on time before leaving the office.
 The task can be done from home with the CEO’s permission in emergencies.

 10. Any office tool (Laptop, Documents, etc.) is forbidden to take home without permission.